 - 3.10.3 The NAB cautioned the Authority that if there is continued intervention, then the Regulator runs the risk of losing focus, and stifling free choice and commercial freedom.
-Regulations have thus far worked well because they addressed market failure in local content supply and acquisition in South Africa144. - 3.10.4 M-net and Multichoice were of the view that traditional broadcasting services are put at a significant competitive disadvantage as a result of the regulatory constraints of local content regulation and its associated costs.
+Regulations have thus far worked well because they addressed market failure in local content supply and acquisition in South Africa147. - 3.10.4 M-net and Multichoice were of the view that traditional broadcasting services are put at a significant competitive disadvantage as a result of the regulatory constraints of local content regulation and its associated costs.
 They stated that local broadcasters will increasingly have to compete against unregulated multi-national, multi-media corporations like Netflix, Amazon and Apple.
-This difference in regulation, they argued, should not persist, since it gives new media services significant advantages over traditional broadcasting services 145. - 3.10.5 SOS noted that regulation needs to be appropriate to a multi-channel environment.
+This difference in regulation, they argued, should not persist, since it gives new media services significant advantages over traditional broadcasting services148. - 3.10.5 SOS noted that regulation needs to be appropriate to a multi-channel environment.
 It stated that it needs to take into consideration rapid technological advances including the fact that broadcasting and "broadcasting-like" audio and audio-visual content can now be accessed from a variety of providers including non-broadcasters such as telecoms operators and internet service providers.
-These new media providers are generally unregulated and unlicensed 146. - 3.10.6 Thus SOS believes that new global realities require regulators to adopt a more flexible approach in certain instances.
-However, this approach should not undermine the overall
+These new media providers are generally unregulated and unlicensed149. - 3.10.6 Thus SOS believes that new global realities require regulators to adopt a more flexible approach in certain instances.
+However, this approach should not undermine the overall goal of ensuring a rich, diverse, public-service and community-orientated audio-visual and audio content environment150.

-144 NAB's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 3)
+147 NAB's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 3)

-145 Mnet and Multichoice's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 10)
+148 Mnet and Multichoice's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 10)

-146 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 4)
+149 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 4)